-2) Using Spyder to open, edit and run python code

-- Select "Home" - Ensure the subtitle is "Applications on c-rise2020" (or your chosen environment name) - Select "Install" under the "Spyder" application - Once installed select "Launch" under the "Spyder" application - Open a python program, e.g. windstats point py3.py - The code appears on the left of the Spyder window in an editor - The first statements after the code head import the required python packages - Under this is the location of the data directory: - datdir = '/Users/ellis/Data/L4winds' - · Change this to the data directory on your computer - Use the green arrow at the top (7th icon along) to save and run the code - The code will run in the interactive python area bottom right - To see the output select "Plots" in the area to the top right - You can also inspect the saved plot
+- a.
+Using Spyder to open, edit and run python code - Select "Home" - Ensure the subtitle is "Applications on c-rise2020" (or your chosen environment name) - Select "Install" under the "Spyder" application - Once installed select "Launch" under the "Spyder" application - Open a python program, by selecting "file" at the top left of the window and searching through the directory structure to find the file needed: e.g. windstats\point\py3.py - The code appears on the left of the Spyder window in an editor - The first statements after the code head import the required python packages - Under this is the location of the data directory: - datdir = '/Users/ellis/Data/L4winds' - Change this to the data directory on your computer - Use the green arrow at the top of this window to save and run the code - The code will run in the interactive python area (bottom right window) - Respond to the prompts for location or date information - To see the output select "Plots" in the top right window - You can save these plots by clicking on the disc icons at the top of the right hand window.

-3) Analysis of Wind, Wave Climatology Data
+b.
+Analysis of Wind, Wave Climatology Data